keep-starknet-strange/satoru/book/src/smart-contracts-architecture/market-module.md

 - **`DISABLED_MARKET`**: Triggered when the market is disabled.

 Additionally, there is a function `UNABLE_TO_GET_CACHED_TOKEN_PRICE` which panics with a specific message when it is unable to get the cached token price for a given token.

-## Imports

-### Core Library Imports
-- `starknet`: Provides essential functionalities required for StarkNet contracts, such as handling contract addresses.
-- `poseidon`: Provides a method to hash data using the Poseidon hash function.
-- `zeroable`: Provides a method to initialize the fields of the `Market` struct to zero.

-### Local Imports from `satoru` project
-- `market::error`: Module for handling market-specific errors.
-- `market::market_token`: Module providing the `MarketToken` contract interface.

 ## Usage Example